-Sam Wade, a repeat and reliable expert speaker at this event for several years, has been at the forefront of the LCFS from the beginning.
-Once again, Sam will provide a first-hand look for attendees at how the program has performed so far, and how the amendments to the LCFS program will affect obligated parties, alternative fuel producers, and emerging technologies as carbon-reduction targets ratchet up toward the goal of a 20% reduction below the 2010 level by 2030.
+Attendees will be provided with a first-hand look by Mr. Duffy at how the program has performed so far, the impact of the 2018 amendments to the LCFS program for obligated parties, alternative fuel producers and emerging technologies as carbon reduction targets ratchet up towards the goal of a 20% reduction below the 2010 level by 2030.

 Neil Koehler, CEO, Pacific Ethanol